Heathcliff (Wuthering Heights): Character

-After Catherine Earnshaw's death, Heathcliff's vindictive cruelty intensifies, aimed at destroying not only his enemies but also their heirs — Hareton, son of Hindley and Frances Earnshaw, and Catherine, daughter of Edgar Linton and Catherine the elder.
-Heathcliff forces his sickly son, Linton, who entirely resembles his mother, Isabella, into marriage with Catherine Linton, daughter of Cathy and Edgar, in a bid to gain control of Thrushcross Grange.
-Shortly after the two are married in their nearly loveless match, the insipid Linton dies, hardly a surprise to either his father or his widow.
+After Catherine's death, Heathcliff's vindictive cruelty intensifies, aimed at destroying not only his enemies but also their heirs — Hareton, son of Hindley and Frances Earnshaw, and Catherine, daughter of Edgar Linton and Catherine the elder.
+Heathcliff forces his sickly son, Linton, who entirely resembles his mother, Isabella, into marriage with Catherine Linton, daughter of Cathy and Edgar, in a bid to gain control through him of Catherine's inheritance of personal property.
+Shortly after the two are married the insipid Linton dies, hardly a surprise to either his father or his widow.
+In his final illness he had been pressured into signing a will, naming his father as heir of all his own (and therefore Catherine's) personal property.
 Heathcliff treats Catherine with relative mercy, turning her into a cold, distant creature, far removed from the bright, lively girl she used to be.
 Hareton and Catherine eventually fall in love, however, and their relationship in some ways mirrors and in others opposes that between Heathcliff and the elder Catherine.
 Their union breaks the cycle of hatred at Wuthering Heights, and Heathcliff no longer cares to continue his vendetta.
 Hareton, resembling his aunt Catherine Earnshaw much in looks, creates a sense of uneasiness for Heathcliff: Brontë often implies that he has secret regard for Hareton and that Hareton sees Heathcliff as his true father since Heathcliff raised him.
 The novel ends with the death of Heathcliff, who has become a broken, tormented man, haunted by the ghost of the elder Catherine, next to whom he demands to be buried.
 His corpse is initially found by Nelly Dean, who, peeping into his room, spots him.
 Heathcliff grows restless towards the very end of the novel and stops eating.
 Nelly Dean does not believe that he had the intention to commit suicide, but that his starvation may have been the cause of his death.
 He wanted to be with Cathy in eternal life.

 laid on his back.
 His eyes met mine so keen and fierce, I started, and then he seemed to smile.
 I could not think him dead: but his face and throat were washed with rain; the bed-clothes dripped, and he was perfectly still.
 The lattice, flapping to and fro, had grazed one hand that rested on the sill; no blood trickled from the broken skin, and when I put my fingers to it, I could doubt no more: he was dead and stark!

-The implication is that Catherine, having earlier haunted Mr Lockwood at his window, has made a similar visitation on Heathcliff, bearing him away with her so that they may be together beyond the grave, which has long been Heathcliff's aspiration.
+The implication is that Catherine, having earlier haunted Mr Lockwood at his window, has made a similar visitation on Heathcliff, bearing him away with her so that she may possess him beyond the grave, which has long been Heathcliff's aspiration too.
 Nelly relates his revealing admission: